aMarCruz/react-native-text-size/README.md

 **rnTextSize (react-native-text-size) v2.0 is a complete refactoring, before using it, please unlink the previous version.**

-**If `react-native unlink` fails, it reverses the changes described in [Manual Installation](https://github.com/aMarCruz/react-native-text-size/wiki/Manual-Installation).**
+**If `react-native unlink` fails, please reverse the changes described in [Manual Installation](https://github.com/aMarCruz/react-native-text-size/wiki/Manual-Installation).**

 ---